 Sadiq Khan’s campaign to become Mayor of London was fascinating.
 His signed video (which you can see here) introducing himself and the BSL charter he will introduce to London shocked those in the Deaf Community.
-It is rare to see such a prolific politician using BSL to directly address the Deaf Community.
-Sadiq Khan won the campaign, and is now the Mayor of London.
+It is rare to see such a prolific politician using BSL to address the Deaf Community directly.
+Sadiq Khan won the campaign and is now the Mayor of London.

 So what about this BSL charter?
 See Hear covered this in great depth, and so I will discuss the topic in relation to this episode (which you can find here).

-Firstly, you may be wondering what the BSL charter is, so let’s answer this first.
+Firstly, you may wonder what the BSL charter is, so let’s answer this first.
 The BSL charter was launched in 2003 by the British Deaf Association (BDA).

-It states 5 different way local authorities and services should improve their access for Deaf BSL users:
+It states 5 different ways local authorities and services should improve their access for Deaf BSL users: